AdobeDocs/workfront.en/help/documents/adobe-workfront-for-experience-manager-assets-essentials/send-to-aem.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Send a Document from `Workfront`
+## Send a Document from Workfront

-When a user sends a document from `Workfront` to `Assets Essentials`, mapped metadata transfers along the document.
-After the document is sent, changes made to the document's metadata in `Workfront` are not reflected in `Assets Essentials`.
-If a mapped field in `Workfront` is changed, you must send a new version of the document with the updated metadata to `Assets Essentials`.
+When a user sends a document from Workfront to Assets Essentials, mapped metadata transfers along the document.
+After the document is sent, changes made to the document's metadata in Workfront are not reflected in Assets Essentials.
+If a mapped field in Workfront is changed, you must send a new version of the document with the updated metadata to Assets Essentials.
 To set up or edit metadata, see [Configure the Experience Manager Assets Essentials integration](../../documents/adobe-workfront-for-experience-manager-assets-essentials/setup-asset-essentials.md).

 To send a document:

 <ol>
- <li value="1"> <p>Go to the <span class="bold">Documents</span> area in <span>Workfront</span>, and select the document you want to send.</p> </li>
+ <li value="1"> <p>Go to the <span class="bold">Documents</span> area in Workfront, and select the document you want to send.</p> </li>
- <li value="2"> <p>Click <span class="bold">Send to</span>, then choose the <span>Assets Essentials</span> integration your administrator set up.</p> <note type="note">
+ <li value="2"> <p>Click <span class="bold">Send to</span>, then choose the Assets Essentials integration your administrator set up.</p> <note type="note">
-   The
-   <span>Workfront administrator</span> can choose any name for this integration, so it may not specifically mention
+   The Workfront administrator can choose any name for this integration, so it may not specifically mention Assets Essentials.
-   <span>Assets Essentials</span>.
   </note> <p> <img src="assets/copy-of-send-to-in-toolbar-350x149.png" style="width: 350;height: 149;"> </p> </li>
  <li value="3"> <p>Choose where you want the asset to go, then click <span class="bold">Select Folder</span>.</p> </li>
  <li value="4"> <p>When you find your desired destination, click <span class="bold">Save</span>. </p> </li>